Schibsted-Tech-Polska/snd-api-js/README.md

 	gulp

-and the `build/sndapi.min.js` file should be updated (and the filesystem watched for changes).
+and the `build/sndapi.min.js` file should be updated (and the tests run, and the filesystem watched for changes).

 Testing
 -------

 That's under development.
-The goal is that when you run `gulp test` or `npm test`, it should just do the unit tests (currently written for QUnit and placed in `sndapi-test.js` file).
+You can simply run `gulp test` or `npm test` now, but it doesn't finish the process automatically yet.
+Tests are written for QUnit and placed in `sndapi-test.js` file.

-Unfortunately right now the `gulp-qunit` plugin doesn't seem to accept a HTTP protocol URL as the argument, only a local file, and when it uses a local file, its PhantomJS doesn't resolve other local files referenced by just `src="qunit.js"` and such.
+Unfortunately right now the `gulp-qunit` plugin didn't seem to accept a HTTP protocol URL as the argument, only a local file, and when it uses a local file, its PhantomJS doesn't resolve other local files referenced by just `src="qunit.js"` and such  (though might be fixed by [gulp-qunit pull request #8](https://github.com/jonkemp/gulp-qunit/pull/8)).
+Therefore we start an Express server that hosts the test files and provides simple mock responses that the real API server should return.
+The tests will be changed to use this server instead of the real one (that does not work, he he).

-Right now you have to run the server in one session, with

-		coffee test/server.coffee

-and it will server the static files + respond with mock API responses for future testing (tests should not depend on a working API server somewhere on the Internet), and in the second window you can:
+To serve everything that's required and run the tests, run:

 		gulp test

-It will load the file that would fetch the other files form localhost via HTTP.
+It will use port 8081 for serving content to PhantomJS with QUnit.